jacobhmurphy/ninja-tasker/README.md

 \*\* Back-end

-- set up express server to accept incoming DELETE requests
+- set up express server to accept incoming DELETE requests - DONE
 - use params place holder to identify the items to be deleted by index
 - remove item from LIST